revrseai/revrseai-python/README.md

 [![pypi](https://img.shields.io/badge/pypi-v0.1.0-blue.svg)](https://pypi.python.org/pypi/revrseai-python)

-The RevrseAI Python library provides convenient access to the RevrseAI API from applications written in Python.
-It allows you to generate APIs for any Android app using natural language and execute those APIs programmatically.
+Python SDK for RevrseAI.
+Generate APIs for any Android app using a single prompt.
+Extract data, automate tasks, and build integrations without an emulator.

+Generated endpoints are deterministic and don't use an LLM or emulator at execution time, making it extremely fast, cheap and stable.

 ## Getting an API Key